 What is a college?

 A college is a building or campus that serves as accommodation for students of a certain university, as it is attached to the university.
 In its origins, at the end of the Middle Ages and the beginning of the Modern Age, they had a residential and also an educational function: here the higher degrees (bachelor’s and doctorate) were taught to their schoolchildren, but over time it has remained only its use as accommodation.
+Currently, the figure of the college can be found in Madrid, Valencia… And many other cities with student projection.

 What is a university residence?